 General Data Protection Regulation

-New legislation governing the use of personal data by organisations, and the rights of individuals, will come into force on 25 May 2018.
-This is the General Data Protection Regulation (GDPR), and it will apply to the United Kingdom regardless of Brexit.
+New legislation governing the use of personal data by organisations, and the rights of individuals, came into force on 25 May 2018.
+This is the General Data Protection Regulation (GDPR), and it applies to the United Kingdom regardless of Brexit.

 What is GDPR?

 It aims to standardise and strengthen the right of European citizens to data privacy.
 These changes are designed to help you gain a greater level of control over your data, while offering more clarity about how your data is collected and processed.

 Requirements and language of the GDPR build upon existing data protection legislation, but GDPR imposes new obligations and stricter requirements on organisations.

 Personal information we collect

 We collect information from you to help us to provide a better service for you.
 GDPR applies to personal data, meaning information relating to a living individual.
 Examples include name, address, email address or phone number.

 A data controller is individuals or organisations that process personal data.
 Belfast City Council is a data controller.